 #5: Provide Butterfly Host Plants:

-Providing host plants is extremely important if you want to not only attract, but also help butterfly populations.
+Providing host plants is extremely important if you want to attract and help butterfly populations.
 A host plant is a plant upon which butterflies will lay eggs so their soon-to-be-hatched caterpillars can eat the leaves.
 Most caterpillars will only eat 1-3 types of plants, so providing a variety of host plants is crucial to their transformation into butterflies.

-Many species of butterflies use trees as host plants, but I’ll focus on the options you can plant in your garden.
-These are my personal favorite host plants for helping the local populations:
+Many species of butterflies use trees as host plants, but here I’ll focus on the options you can plant in your garden.
+These are my favorite host plants for helping the local populations:

 Milkweed for Monarch Butterflies: Monarchs will only lay eggs on Milkweed, so it is essential to their survival.
 Milkweed contains toxins that are harmful to most creatures that consume it.
 Monarchs, however, are immune to its poison, so it accumulates in their bodies making them toxic to predators.
 This defense against predators is how Monarchs have survived for millions of years.
 As mentioned in a previous section, there are numerous species of milkweed, and its best to choose a species that’s local to your area.
 You can find your native milkweed species here!